Reputation Aggregation in Peer-to-Peer Network Using Differential Gossip Algorithm: Analysis of Algorithm

 \subsection{Analysis of convergence of Gossip Algorithm}

-In this section we will study the time needed by nodes to converge the average of local direct estimate values at different nodes.
+In this section we will study the time needed by nodes to converge to the average of local direct estimate values at different nodes.
 First, we will study the spreading of gossip in power law network.
 Then, we will study the diffusion speed of gossip.
+Then, we will study the diffusion speed of gossip.
+We have taken power law network as most actual P2P network tends to follow power law degree distribution.
 Based on these results, we will find the time of convergence.

-Chierichetti \emph{et.al.} \cite{Flavio} proved that in PA based graph, $\{G_{N}^{m}\}$ for $m\geq 2$ alone push or alone pull will fail for spreading of gossip.
-They also proved that push-pull will succeed in $O((log_{2}N)^{2}$) where low degree nodes push information to low degree nodes and power nodes and pull information from power node.
+Chierichetti \emph{et.al.} \cite{Flavio} proved that in PA based graph, $\{G_{N}^{m}\}$ for $m\geq 2$ push or pull alone will fail in spreading the gossip.
+They also proved that push-pull will succeed in $O((log_{2}N)^{2}$) time steps where low degree nodes push information to low degree nodes and power nodes and pull information from power node.

-But in a peer-to-peer networks its difficult to identify the power nodes.
-Moreover pulling the information is more expensive the pushing the information.
-So we have proposed to use differential push gossip in place push pull gossip.
-In the fallowing theorem we are proving that differential push gossip will take same time as push pull gossip.
+But in a peer-to-peer networks, it's difficult to identify the power nodes.
+Moreover pulling the information is more expensive than pushing the information.
+So we have proposed to use differential push gossip in place of push pull gossip.
+In the following theorem we have proved that the differential push gossip will take same time as the push pull gossip.

 \begin{theorem} Gossip will spread with high probability in a PA based graph, $\{G_{N}^{m}\}$ for $m\geq 2$, within $O((log_{2}N)^{2}$) time using differential-push (by high probability we mean, $1-o(1)$, where $o(1)$ goes to zero as N increases). \end{theorem}